Joe Biden Signs Ban On Forced Arbitration In Sexual Harassment Cases – The Hamden Journal

 “It’s going to help companies get on the right side of history and be more transparent, but I believe that it is also going to stop the bad behavior, because now everyone will know that women’s voices can be heard,” she said.

-In his comments, Biden said that he would like to see forced arbitration clauses banned outright for all types of employment disputes, something that is the subject of upcoming legislation in Congress.
+In his comments, Biden said that he would like to see mandatory arbitration clauses banned outright for all types of employment disputes, something that is the subject of upcoming legislation in the House.

 He said that the clauses “enabled employers to sweep episodes of sexual assault and harassment under the rug and it kept survivors from knowing others have experienced the same thing in the same workplace, at the hands of the same person.”